It looks like Putin is getting his Central Asian gas deal after all

 “A recent investigation by Ozodlik radio revealed that Gazprom and Uzbek oligarchs control Uzbekistan’s key oil and gas fields through a network of offshore companies,” reports Umarov.

-Sanctions on Russia and the end of its westward deliveries of over 150bcm a year have opened the opportunity to negotiate favourable gas prices.
+Sanctions on Russia and the end of its westward deliveries of over 150 bcm a year have opened the opportunity to negotiate favourable gas prices.
 It is now a buyer’s market and prices for Russian gas are potentially lower than what China pays for gas it imports from Central Asia.
 Currently undersupplied, Uzbekistan could easily expand its imports from Russia’s massive surplus of gas.
-Publicly announced Tashkent said last winter that it had to break its gas export commitments to China in the winter due to its energy crisis.
+In public Tashkent said last winter that it had to break its gas export commitments to China in the winter due to its energy crisis.
 However, Umarov reports that a $380mn-$450mn discrepancy in Chinese trade statistics suggests that Tashkent actually continued to export the gas to China, but hid this fact from the public.

 Importing Russian gas for domestic use at low Russian prices could allow for increasing more expensive exports to China in what should be a lucrative business, Umarov speculates.

 However, the public remains wary of deals with Gazprom.
-Reports suggesting that Gazprom sought ownership of the Central Asian countries' gas pipelines sparked controversy and were quickly denied by the governments.
+Reports suggesting that Gazprom was seeking ownership of the Central Asian countries' gas pipelines sparked controversy and were quickly denied by the governments.

-The tripartite gas deal is an economic win for all three parties, but it presents a problem diplomatically as it further increases Russia’s clout in the region at a time when the ‘Stans are seeking to distance themselves a bit further as a result of the new geopolitical realities.
+The tripartite gas deal is an economic win for all three parties, but it presents a problem diplomatically, as it further increases Russia’s clout in the region at a time when the ‘Stans are seeking to distance themselves a bit more as a result of the new geopolitical realities.
 Russia is due to start gas shipments to both Kazakhstan and Uzbekistan this month.